top of page

 TIMELINE

 Feb 2021 - Feb 2023 New Hope Resource Center in Colbert forms a task force to examine the need for housing related services in north Spokane County.
-Many of these original volunteers now sit on VCW's board.

 Nov 15, 2022 A new volunteer group is formed with the intention of directly addressing housing insecurity.
 40 volunteers agree to meet monthly.